 The Integral Field Unit (IFU) is a dedicated opto-mechanical system aimed at producing spectra of a contiguous area of up to 54×54 arcsec2.
-The sky image is projected onto a micro-lens array with a choice of two spatial samplings (magnifications): 0.33" or 0.67" per resolution element (fibre).
+For VIMOS set at PA=0° the center of the FoV of the IFU is located approximately 667''due west, and 1.6''due south of the VIMOS center field (See Fig. 2.3).
+The sky image is projected onto a micro-lens array with a choice of two spatial samplings (magnifications): 0.33'' or 0.67'' per resolution element (fibre).
 Each 2D input micro-lens is coupled to an optical fiber.
-The output of the fibers is re-arranged on a linear set of micro-lenses to produce an entrance slit to the spectrograph, at the mask focal plane location.
-Each IFU mask (one for each channel of VIMOS) has a set of 4 fibre-slits (or pseudo-slits), for a total of 6400 fibers.
+The output of the fibers is re-arranged on a linear set of micro-lenses to produce an entrance slit to the spectrograph, at the mask focal

 1 New VPH HR_blue grisms are in use since March 2012.
 The old grisms are not available any more.
 Their characteristics are given here for comparison purpose.
 The spectral resolution for the HR_blue grism is for the undeviated wavelength, 402 nm.
 Notice that for the old HR_blue grism the resolution was measured at 587.5 nm.
 At this wavelength we have for the new VPH HR_blue R≈1680.
+The wavelength range for the new grism is given for a slit at position y=1220 in acquisition image in Q1 and is common for all quadrants.